WebKit/WebKit/LayoutTests/webgl/1.0.2/resources/webgl_test_files/test-guidelines.md

             other tests can go through the same abstraction and the workaround is isolated to one place.

-        *   Vendors may place test harness specific code in the testing infrustructure.
+        *   Vendors may place test harness specific code in the testing infrastructure.

                 resources/js-test-pre.js
                 conformance/more/unit.js